 Applicants must be eligible 501(c)(3) nonprofit organizations.
 Large institutions, academic institutions, national organizations, or consultants must apply with a community partner as the lead organization.

 ATTENTION: This is a revised process, with a required preliminary step.
 Please read carefully.

 How to Apply:

-Step 1 – (Optional) Prospective applicants are welcome to converse by phone or email with the Miller Foundation program officers, whose contact information is below:
+Step 1 – (Required) Prospective applicants must converse by phone with the Miller Foundation program officers, whose contact information is below:

 Prentice Zinn, email@example.com 617-391-3091

 During this 5-10 minute conversation, the applicant should be prepared to outline the proposed intervention, its fit with the fund’s priorities, and its connection to one of the two problem types identified above.
 Promising applicants will be given a code to use online in uploading a concept paper.